-Monday I do strips for the rest of the week."
+The Journalist for which Thursday, then on the Monday I do strips for the rest of the week."
 'If' is in its 40th satirical year.

 "The fax made a huge difference.
 In the early days, when I did six panels, I would bike down to Brighton station on Thursdays and send them Red Star to The Guardian in London.
 Then they would be sent to the Manchester office, which handled the feature pages.
 The Falklands war gave Bell some wonderful characters: talking penguins, chatty sheep, an albatross and Kipling the dissident sailor.
 As readers of The Journalist will remember: "Murdoch has been a constant feature since my early days - not in a good way."
 A recent PG Wodehouse theme will run and run: "Somebody sent me an email saying 'Starmer reminds me of a butler.'
 I don't want to damage Starmer and he, ie Jeeves, comes off best.
 I can rip the shit out of 'Wooster'!"
 That is, Boris Johnson.
 Top hole, Steve!

-Strange to relate, the Kid has been described as a casualty of a real as opposed to a press war - the Spanish-American war of 1898.
+Looking back to: 1895 Strange to relate, the Kid has been described as a casualty of a real as opposed to a press war - the Spanish-American war of 1898.
 First to be spiked was Pulitzer's version in his World, followed by his identical twin in Hearst's Journal.
 In 'R.F.
-Outcault's the Yellow Kid', Bill

-Blackbeard (great name for a chronicler of comics) states that the anti-Spanish feeling, which Hearst himself helped to foster, included a hatred of yellow, one of the colours in the Spanish flag, and that went for the Yellow Kid too.

-Hearst found a non-yellow replacement in the Journal in the shape of The.
+Outcault's the Yellow Kid', Bill Blackbeard (great name for a chronicler of comics) states that the anti-Spanish feeling, which Hearst himself helped to foster, included a hatred of yellow, one of the colours in the Spanish flag, and that went for the Yellow Kid too.
+Hearst found a non-yellow replacement in the Journal in the shape of The .
 Katzenjammer Kids, a sparkling new strip by a cartoonist who, like Outcault, walked out and took his strip elsewhere, leaving someone else to carry on with the theme at the original paper.
-The curse of the doppelgänger had struck again, with the same characters facing each other off indifferent strips in different papers.
+The curse of the doppelgänger had struck again, with the same characters facing each other off in different strips in different papers.
 Outcault, who had kicked off all these shenanigans both on and off the page, was now on the New York Herald, creating a radical strip named Pore Li'l Mose, starring a seven-year-old black kid who lived alone with his monkey, bear and cat buddies.
 The black theme did not work in 1902 New York, so Outcault switched to a new strip about a small, velvet-suited white boy named Buster Brown who, despite being upmarket, was up for violent mischief which endeared him to generations.
 He too had a doggy pal, as did a 1951 arrival, Dennis the Menace.
 (Dennis-es, in fact: there were two separate characters with the same name, launched by chance on the same day, one in US papers and the other here in the Beano.)
 The Yellow Kid(s) had lasted scarcely four years, a fraction of Buster Brown's life, but was hailed as 'the first great newspaper comic character in history'.
-He blazed a trail followed by Peanuts and a host of comic youngsters, many of them aimed, o jolly bears once lived in a wood; She wanted honey, fruit, and eggs.

-Little Lost Bear.

-No. 1 .- Mrs. Bear sends her little son Rupert to market,
+He blazed a trail followed by Peanuts and a host of comic youngsters, many of them aimed, Little Lost Bear.
+By MARY TOURTEL No. 1.-Mra.
+Bear sends her little son Rupert to market.

-Their little son lived there too. | And told him not to stray, like the delinquent boys above, at older readers.
+Two july bears once lived in a wood; She wanted honey, fruit, and eggs.
+Their little son lived there too.
+And told him not to stray, like the delinquent boys above, at older readers.